 Big shout out to Pinke Cube for introducing me to this method.
 Check out her results too.
 Amazing!

 Why I Love The Shea Moisture Conditioner

-When your hair is properly moisturized, your natural curl pattern will come out when you use conditioning leave-ins.
+When your hair is properly moisturized, your natural curl pattern will come out when you use conditioning leave-ins and water.

 The Shea Moisture Leave-In Conditioner has this effect on my hair.
 So when I wear my hair in a puff, I like to use this product to replenish moisture.
 I also find that the more I use it, the better my hair feels.